-It is anticipated that services to the Area will be improved within the next five years as a result of the annexation of the Area.
 It is not reasonably anticipated that services to current city residents will be reduced within the next five years as a result of the annexation of the Area.
 The following discussion outlines proposed services.
 All services are subject to the annual lawful appropriation of funds.